Most Recent Update to Walmart OTIF 2020

 Walmart has changed their vendor guidelines and scorecard parameters a few times in recent years.
 They went from requiring a four-day shipping window in 2016 to a two-day shipping window in 2017 and a no-day shipping window in 2018.
 They have since relaxed rules to allow carriers to deliver one day early (as of April 2018).

 These initiatives are put in place to ensure shelves are stocked with wanted products and to reduce overstocked inventory.
 Early, late, or short orders can all be fined.
-There is no room for error.
-(See below for specific parameters.)
+There is no room for error to avoid Walmart chargebacks.

 Zipline Logistics attended Walmart’s On-Time, In-Full (OTIF) compliance training and is here to share main points and best practices.